Search Healthcare Jobs

 A respiratory therapist is a technician who evaluates and helps to treat a patient’s lungs and airways.
 This job is vital because lung and airway problems can quickly prove fatal if left untreated.
 A great respiratory therapist also provides a calm, kind, and confident presence for patients who may be frightened, discouraged, or just not feeling well.

-Respiratory therapists always work under the supervision of a doctor, as part of a medical team.
+Respiratory therapists always work under the supervision of a doctor as part of a medical team.
 Their specialized skills in evaluating and treating the heart and lungs make them an invaluable asset to hospitals, clinics, and other settings where medical care occurs.

 Respiratory Therapist Job Description

 Respiratory therapists work as part of a medical team.
 This means they must coordinate their care and evaluations with other medical professionals such as doctors, nurses, and other specialists and technicians.
-They may also work with patients ranging from otherwise healthy people who are having asthma or allergy attacks, to very sick people with terminal diseases.
+They may also work with patients ranging from otherwise healthy people who are having asthma or allergy attacks to very sick people with terminal diseases.

 This makes communication skills and the ability to be a team player important.
 It’s also important that a respiratory therapist has warmth, patience, and the ability to be a calm and reassuring presence in difficult circumstances.
 For patients who are scared or very sick, having a calm, supportive presence at their side can make a big difference.